kago1988/useful-shell/README.md

-echo The time is $( date )  # prints the line 'The time is <current date + local machine time>' echo You are $HOME  # prints 'You are /home/user' echo You are \$HOME  # prints 'You are $HOME'
+echo The time is $( date )  # prints the line 'The time is <current date + local machine time>' echo You are $HOME  # prints 'You are /home/user' echo You are \$HOME  # prints 'You are $HOME' su - user82  # switches to another user.
+Of course PW will be asked if you use this command
 ```